Bachelors in Nursing at Hodges University (BSN)

-- Receive interactive learning in our advanced nursing simulation lab.
+- Engage in interactive learning in our advanced nursing simulation lab.

 - Competitive enrollment and small class sizes in this nursing program taught by top nurses in the field.

 - Finish your degree faster.
-Most students complete in four sixteen-week semesters instead of five.
+Most students complete in continuous four, 16-week semesters instead of the traditional five semesters.

 Attend a BSN Informational Session to learn about our nursing program.

 Students must first complete several prerequisite courses before applying to the limited-enrollment BSN Program.
-These courses may be completed individually or as part of an AA degree with a focus in Nursing (See Pre-Nursing Below).
-Please note that completion of the AA in Pre-Nursing program at Hodges U makes you an excellent candidate for the BSN program, but does not guarantee your acceptance.
+These courses may be completed individually or as part of an AA in Health Sciences.
+Please note that completion of the AA in Health Sciences program at Hodges U makes you an excellent candidate for the BSN program, but does not guarantee your acceptance.

 Nursing Accreditation Details